📝 Team & numbers · ⏱️ 3 min read

 Frequently asked questions

-Do I need to train everyone in all system functions?
+Should I train everyone on all system features?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.